wallnerryan/pxdocs-backup/content/use-px-backup/backup-stateful-applications/elasticsearch.md

 You should first configure the Elasticsearch data directory tp use a PVC to prevent permanent data loss.
 Mount a Portworx volume for this purpose to `/user/share/elasticsearch/data` inside the Kubernetes pod.
 This will also enable PX-Backup to backup and restore the data stored in this location.

-Before usnig this guide, make sure and configure PVCs for `elasticsearch-data`.
+Before using this guide, make sure and configure PVCs for `elasticsearch-data`.
 Use the below file as an example.

 {{<info>}}
 **NOTE:**

-The below template can not be used alone.
-Please follow pre-requisits from the following [elastic on kubernetes operations guide](https://www.elastic.co/guide/en/cloud-on-k8s/current/k8s-deploy-eck.html).
+The template below can not be used alone.
+Please follow pre-requisites from the following [elastic on kubernetes operations guide](https://www.elastic.co/guide/en/cloud-on-k8s/current/k8s-deploy-eck.html).
 {{</info>}}